 Months of entry

-Maintenance Engineering and Asset Management is a key element in increasing the competitiveness of industry.
-It is a sophisticated discipline, which embraces management techniques, organisation, planning and the application of substantial electronic, engineering and analytical know-how to manufacturing processes, transport, power generation and the efficient operation of industrial, commercial and civic buildings.
+The programme is a key element in increasing industrial competitiveness and is a sophisticated discipline which embraces management techniques, organisation, planning and the application of substantial electronic, engineering and analytical knowledge to manufacturing processes, transport, power generation and the efficient operation of industrial, commercial and civic buildings.
 The aim of the programme is to give companies the technical and managerial expertise to thrive in the global marketplace.

 Information for international students